Jordan-type/Celo-Blockchain-Bootcamp/README.md

 # Fintech and Celo Blockchain Bootcamp

-This repo contains stater files and the finoshed project files for all the projects contained in the course.
+This repo contains stater files and the finished project files for all the projects contained in this course.
-Use starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!
+Use the starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!

 Plus, I made all the [course slides available for download](), to make it easier to follow a long the theroy videos.

+👇 Please make sure to read the Frequently Asked Questions (FAQs) section carefully before starting the course 👇

-Complete Celo Developer Roadmap Guide
+## Complete Celo Developer Roadmap Guide

-Introduction
+# Introduction

 Complete Celo Developer Roadmap is a curated Celo Developer handbook which includes a list of the best tools for DApps, development resources and lifehacks on Celo blockchain.